As a spinal cord injury victim is preparing to return home after hospitalization and rehabilitation, disability accommodations are critical.

 Living with paralysis is a challenge unlike any other.
-Paraplegic and quadriplegic accident victims are some of the most courageous people we have encountered in our personal injury law practice in Rhode Island and Massachusetts.
+Paraplegic and quadriplegic accident victims are some of the most courageous people we have encountered in our personal injury law practice in Providence.
 We realize, however, that recognition for bravery is not what they seek.
 There are very real needs and challenges that these injured individuals and their families face every day.

-Contact Our Spinal Cord Injury Lawyers in Rhode Island
+Contact Our Spinal Cord Injury Lawyers in Providence

 If you or someone you love has sustained a spinal cord injury resulting in paralysis, we invite you to call our office at (888) 281-3100 to schedule a free consultation.
-Our Rhode Island personal injury lawyers can advise you on your rights and options.
+Our Providence personal injury lawyers can advise you on your rights and options.

 Car Accident Traumatic Brain InjuryI would definitely recommend Karns & Kerrison to anyone who asked - they come through for you.

 - Patricia Feeley

 Slipped on Greasy FloorI have no reservations whatsoever in recommending Karns & Kerrison.

 Rear End CollisionNothing but positive results from consultation, to filing the legal suit, handling of a major operation, to recovery and finalizing a generous settlement.

 Horrible Car AccidentThey not only got me a fair settlement, they helped to get me well.